meghana123884/ResolveNow/README.md

-# ResolveNow: your platform for online complaints
+# ResolveNow: your platform for online complaints registration